ryanbekhen/nanoproxy/README.md

 ## Security

-If you discover any security related issues, please email i@ryanbekhen.dev instead of using the issue tracker.
+If you discover any security-related issues, please email i@ryanbekhen.dev instead of using the issue tracker.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.